richardcsuwandi/linkedin-network-analysis/README.md

 ## Motivation
 As an active user on [LinkedIn](https://www.linkedin.com/in/richardcsuwandi/) with more than 1000 connections, I was curious about the statistics of my network.
-In this project, I will utilize exploratory analysis with data visualizations to gain insights from my own LinkedIn data.
+In this project, I utilized exploratory analysis and data visualizations to gain insights from my own LinkedIn data.

 The notebook of this project can be found [here](https://nbviewer.jupyter.org/github/richardcsuwandi/linkedin-network-analysis/blob/master/linkedin-network-analysis.ipynb)